mate-code/CalcMat/README.md

-# CalcMat - Caclulator App
+# CalcMat - Calculator App

 ### Description
 The app includes two calculator views: a simple one and an advanced one.
 It responds to screen rotation and uses an external library to parse user-entered data.